McDonnell F-101 "Voodoo"

 All kits got a grey base coat.
 Corrections with putty and sanding were made as needed.
 Next, the colour schemes were airbrushed with the Harder Steinbeck airbrush

-(1) For the Canadian F-101B a natural metal finish was achieved using plain Revell Aqua color Silver "90" as a base coat.
+(1) For the Canadian F-101B of the aerobatic team "Night Hawks" a natural metal finish was achieved using plain Revell Aqua color Silver "90" as a base coat.
 When dry, some light mists of ALCLAD II Aluminium were airbrushed.
 It is an overall natural metal finish.

 The rear of the fuselage was masked an sprayed in another metallic paint.
 The afterburners were sprayed separately in a darker colour.

-The markings are for a 409 squadron Canadian Voodoo with bi-lingual titles "Canadian Armed Forces / Forces Armees Canadiennes ".
+The markings are for 409 squadron "Night Hawks" Canadian Voodoo with bi-lingual titles "Canadian Armed Forces / Forces Armees Canadiennes ".
 These titles and their styles varied somewhat during the years.
 In the Revell kit they read only "Canada", so variations are possible when making more kits.

 (2) For the reconnaissance RF-101B a typical Vietnam camouflage was applied.
 Mr.Hobby Gunze Sangyo acrylics were used, starting with the lighter lower FS36622 “off white/grey”: